jvmiert/laxo/readme.md

 # Tech to-do
 - Create product page
-  - Join platform data to products
+  - Figure out visual look
 - Make the dashboard page
   - Store that platform is connected in database - do we really need this?
   - Handle error messages in callback page